Sreya-E-P/MLSA-Certificate-Generator-and-Sender/README.md

 ## Customization

-- **Logo Path**: Update the code in `Certificate Generator.py` with the path to your logo image.
+- **Logo Path**: Update the code in `Certificate Generator.py` with the path of tht logo image.
-- **LinkedIn URL**: Provide your LinkedIn URL in the script for inclusion in the certificates.
+- **LinkedIn URL**: Provide your LinkedIn URL in the script for inclusion in the Email.

 ## Notes